 But lab reports don’t have to be unintelligible.
 On the next few pages, Wired has given the lab report a makeover.
+It’s your body.
 The Water-based Economy.
 Ruthenium water splitting.
 Ruthenium water oxidisation.
 Atomic Rockets: Life Support.
 "Pegasus to Acheron," he replied.

 "I have three hundred passengers aboard.
 I cannot hazard my ship if there is danger of an explosion. " "There is no danger, I can guarantee that.
 We will have at least five minutes' warning, which will give us ample time to get clear of you. " "Very well—I'll get my airlocks ready and my crew standing by to pass you a line. " There was a pause longer than that dictated by the sluggish progress of radio waves.
 Halstead whistled and turned to his navigating officer before answering.
 "There's nothing we can do for them," he said.

 "Pegasus to Acheron.
 Halstead did not know that Commodore Brennan had other ideas, and had by no means abandoned hope, desperate though the situation on board the Acheron seemed.
 "This is what we're going to do," said the small, dark man who a few months ago had been one of the best surgeons on Venus.
 "We'll be alongside the Pegasus in a couple of hours.
 "Now listen carefully.
 The Real Santa.
 There are approximately two billion children (persons under 18) in the world.